CS5001-tempname-Team/Senior-Design/Final-Report.md

 ## User Manual

 The user manual of our Capstone project can be accessed from [this link](https://github.com/NLP-with-GKS/Senior-Design/blob/master/2021%20User%20Guide/User-Guide.md)

+## Spring PPT Presentation

+The PowerPoint for the Senior Design Expo can be accessed from [this link](https://github.com/NLP-with-GKS/Senior-Design/blob/master/Expo%20Slidedeck.pptx)

 ## User Stories and Design Diagrams